vuejs/pinia/README.md

 The main difference here is that `$patch` allows you to group multiple changes into one single entry in the devtools.

+This is convenient to map a state property directly to a `v-model` without creating a computed with a setter.

 ### Replacing the `state`

 Simply set it to a new object;